-255 5 Final thoughts
+5 Final thoughts

 Academic publishing is essential for research careers and affects the professional and personal lives of researchers.
-Unfair authorship practices disproportionately impact on those lower in the current power hierarchies.
+Unfair authorship practices disproportionately impact those who are lower in the current power hierarchies.
 Here we describe the process of formulating the authorship guidelines for a multidisciplinary and interdisciplinary center that publishes hundreds of papers every year.
-We report how this process led to a novel authorship form designed to help researchers discuss and decide

-- authorship issues early in the manuscript preparation process at our institute.
+We report how this process led to a novel authorship form designed to help researchers discuss and decide on authorship issues early in the manuscript preparation process at our institute.
 We hope that other groups can use our guidelines and the process we described to build their own guidelines.
 We provide a free license for other institutes to use and build on the method described and the form presented in this article.
-We can improve fairness in authorship practices by emphasizing on clear, transparent, and timely communication among potential co-authors.
-However, ultimately, fair authorship will eventually require recognizing, understanding, and tackling the role of patriarchy, racism, colonization, and intersectional is provided and the automation. - issues in society and, by extension, in knowledge production.
+We can improve fairness in authorship practices by emphasizing clear, transparent, and timely communication among potential coauthors.
+Ultimately, fair authorship will eventually require recognizing, understanding, and tackling the roles of patriarchy, racism, colonization, and intersectional issues in society and, by extension, in knowledge production.